BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 Integrate previous result and construct the final scaffolding results.

-The final result include one agp format description file and one fasta sequence file.
+Notice: The final results include one fasta sequence file and one agp format file for recording the scaffolding information.

 This two programs will be integrated in the future.

 ## the stLFR folder

 Contain some structures special designed for this scaffolder.
-All of thoes structures are used in at least two applications.
+All of those structures are used in at least two applications.

 --------------------------